ambethia/recaptcha/README.md

 ### Examples

-With v3, you can let all users log in without any intervention at all if their score is above some threshold, and only show a v2 checkbox recaptcha challenge if it is below the threshold:
+With v3, you can let all users log in without any intervention at all if their score is above some threshold, and only show a v2 checkbox recaptcha challenge (fall back to v2) if it is below the
+threshold:

 ```erb
   …